BeamMP/Docs/docs/en/guides/mod-creation/server/getting-started.md

          └─ further.lua
 ```

-The serverside lua is the bare minimum, if you want to add custom evnets, you also need at least a clientside lua as well as a modscript.lua
+The serverside lua is the bare minimum, if you want to add custom events, you also need at least a clientside lua as well as a modscript.lua

 The Server folder must contain subfolders, one for each server-side mod.
 It is good practice to only have a single main lua file and add further lua files into subfolders.